danielrcollins1/OED-Expanded/OED-Expanded.md

 - Target is helpless:+6 to Ranged attacks; Automatic Melee attacks for full damage
 - Target has no Helmet:1 in 6 chance attack is to the head vs AC 9 (humanoids only)

-**Shots at Groups**:When firing at a specific individual in a crowd, if the attack roll (d20+To Hit+Dex Modifier+Range/Attack Modifiers; but _not_ AC) is less than 10, it misses the (man-size) target.
+**Shots at Groups**: When firing at a specific individual in a crowd, if the attack roll (d20+To Hit+Dex Modifier+Range/Attack Modifiers; but _not_ AC) is less than 10, it misses the (man-size) target.

 An "**errant shot**" is triggered if that attack roll is between 10 and 10 minus the number of creatures in the group.
 Ex: If the target is in a squad of 5 other men, an errant shot occurs on 5-9.
 If the target group has 10 men, then a roll of 0-9 indicates an errant shot.

-**Errant Shots**:When making a ranged attack to hit any target in a crowd (or on a fumbled attack against a specific target in a crowd), the attack is resolved by d20+AC ≥ 20.
+**Errant Shots**: When making a ranged attack to hit any target in a crowd (or on a fumbled attack against a specific target in a crowd), the attack is resolved by d20+AC ≥ 20.
 Range penalties are ignored.

 ### Death and Healing